Math is Fun

 The "Distributive Law" is the BEST one of all, but needs careful attention.

-It means you get the same answer when you:
+We get the same answer when we:

 • do each multiply separately then add them